threader/PC-Tuning/docs/pre-install.md

 - Install using DISM Apply-Image (without a USB storage device):

-    - Create a new partition by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) and assign it a drive letter.
+    - Create a new partition by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) and assign the newly created unallocated space a drive letter.
 Extract the ISO if required and launch **install.bat**